Davis Mills Player Prop Bets for NFL Week 6 | Houston vs. Indianapolis 10/17/2021

 Davis Mills Player Prop Bets for NFL Week 6 - Houston vs. Indianapolis

-There will be player props available for Davis Mills before he suits up for NFL action on Sunday at 1:00 PM ET live on CBS.
-AFC South foes meet in Week 6 when Mills and the Houston Texans (1-4) square off against the Indianapolis Colts (1-4) at Lucas Oil Stadium in Indianapolis, Indiana.
+Davis Mills has player props available from bookmakers before his next NFL game on Sunday at 1:00 PM ET airing on CBS.
+AFC South rivals square off in Week 6 when Mills and the Houston Texans (1-4) meet the Indianapolis Colts (1-4) at Lucas Oil Stadium.

 Want more in-depth sports betting and fantasy insights?
 Sign up today for the SI Winners Club Newsletter.